Water Basket designs by Lorraine Triana Rueda (left) and Trelasa Baratta (right)

 Artistic elements sought:

-• Traditional Pomo colors red, orange, yellow, brown, black, straw/ochre; minimal additional hues.
+• Geometric, symbolic or graphic designs inspired by Pomo basketry • Elements that reflect the area’s history, people, and ecology may be integrated including animals and plants native to local ecosystems. • Strong positive/negative space relationships • Traditional Pomo colors red, orange, yellow, brown, black, straw/ochre; minimal additional hues.
 The background color of the smaller tank will be painted a kind of yellowish beige (resembling dried grasses).
 Artist may have input on the background color.
-The larger tank is currently a light neutral green tint (like seagrass).
+The larger tank is currently a light neutral green tint (like seagrass). • Dynamic composition • Continuity – top to sides and around • Easily decipherable from afar and above • Calls attention to the hill and local ecology |

 View documentation of the presentation portion of each of the Water Basket workshops.
 In each workshop, Pomo Culture Bearers/Artists share about Pomo cultural heritage and the rich legacy of Pomo basketry renowned worldwide and unique to this region.
 Each workshop also provides support for Native and Non Native people in bringing their vision for the tanks forward.
 Have a look!